sofy logo

 Fast speeds

-The software development cycle consists of several steps, making it difficult for teams to quickly deliver high-quality products.
+The software development cycle consists of several steps, often making it difficult for teams to quickly deliver high-quality products.
 By creating reliable release cycles through automation and by removing redundant work from the process, teams can focus their efforts and complete each step with less wasted time, resulting in a swifter turn-around time.

 Continuous delivery allows teams to respond immediately to market changes and customer requests.
 As the standards for software quality continue to evolve, continuous delivery gives QA teams a means of keeping up with demand.
-By adopting continuous delivery within their product lifecycle, teams can make sure changes are merged without delay, creating a better experience for users.
+By adopting continuous delivery within their product lifecycle, teams can make sure changes merge without delay, creating a better experience for users.

 The growing popularity of continuous delivery